billyedmoore/Tube/backend/README.md

    // There was an error and the connection wasn't created
    // You can use w to send an error to the client
   }

+  // Read data from the websocket connection until it is closed
+  // the websocket library will ensure any incoming data (only binary data)
+  // is written to the incoming channel go func() {
+	  for {
+		select {
+            case data, ok := <-connection.incoming:
+              if !ok {
+                // Channel close signals the connection has been closed. return
+              }
+              // data is arbitrary bytes here we just print the hex fmt.Println("Recieved :", hex.EncodeToString(data))
+        }
+    }
+  }()

   err = UpgradeConnection(w,r,connection)